henry2004y/KeyNotes/contents/hybrid.md

 P_e = n_e k_B T_e
 $$

 where $n_e \approx n_i$ and $T_e=T_i$.
 Note however in a plasma electron pressure is usually higher than ion temperature, so this is a very crude assumption.
+Another commonly used assumption is an adiabatic process

+$$
+P_e = n_e^\gamma k_B T_e
+$$

+where $\gamma=5/3$ is the adiabatic index for a monatomic ideal gas.

 ## Finite Electron Inertia

 The conventional hybrid simulation model dealing with kinetic ions and a massless charge-neutralizing electron fluid is known to be susceptible to numerical instability due to divergence of the whistler-mode wave dispersion, as well as division-by-density operation in regions of low density.
+The Alfvén wave at short wavelength comparable to ion inertia length has dispersion due to the decoupling between ion and electron dynamics.
+There thus appears the whistler mode whose frequency diverges as $\omega \propto k^2$.
+This means that the maximum phase velocity in the system increases rapidly without bound, implying numerical difficulty.
+The division-by-density issue originates from @eq:hybrid_Je and appears in the Hall and electron pressure gradient terms.
 Consequently, a pure vacuum region is not allowed to exist in the simulation domain unless some ad hoc technique is used.

 The finite electron inertia correction is proposed to solve the whistler-mode wave dispersion issue.
 The conventional way to include a finite electron inertia correction into the hybrid model is to introduce the following so-called generalized electromagnetic field $\widehat{\mathbf{E}}, \widehat{\mathbf{B}}$, defined as